 That weekend, I stayed with some friends of my parents, who back in the days studied in Bamberg.
 Over the weekend I attended a backyard party in a huge young cohabitation in the heart of the city.
 As it later turned out, the hatter’s daughter also lived in the house with her boyfriend and eight other students.
 I was offered to move into their guest room, and my unofficial training period began.
 Monday morning: Stacks of caps to be ironed, beaten with a piece of wood and then ironed again.
 And then it went on with a new one.
 The day was long, the steam iron misted my glasses, and the summer sun shone outside the factory windows.
 I worked hard and consistent.

-In the afternoons I sniffed around and formed impressions from the workshop and its employees.
-Tuesday morning: the program was repeated.
-I was allowed to stand by the steam iron for hours.
-I took a lesson in using industrial sewing machines, how to cut and sew, and lining together for production.
-Later in the day I was allowed to find fabric from the storeroom that I wanted to sew my first cap in.
-The next day was my first cap was complete.
-Mr. Bullmann was not satisfied with the quality, and the processing obviously had not reached his level.
-The pattern squares were slightly skewed against each other, the brim set 1 mm. too far to the left, and that was reprehensible.
+Early Tuesday morning.
+The program was repeated.
+I was ‘allowed’ to stand by the steam iron for hours.
+Later also got a lesson in sewing on industrial sewing machine.
+I had to learn how to cut and sew up lining for caps to the production.
+On the third day, I was allowed to search out a fabric from the stock, to become material for my first cap.
+And the very same day, my first cap was done.
+Mr Bullmann posted a disgruntled face.
+The quality and processing had of course not yet, reached his level, and the patterns were completely mess, skewed over each other.
+Furthermore the brim was set 1 mm. too far to the left, and that was reprehensible.
 He said I had better throw the cap in the bin.
-I myself was proud and just wanted to wear it all week.
-So I did, after obtaining permission to do so.
-Mr. Bullmann decided it was kind of a funny cap, being that it was my first.
+I was like, hmm, this went well.
+I just wanted to bring my first cap home so I could show it to someone.
+After some talk, I was allowed to do so.
+Because, as Mr. Bullmann said, it was kind of funny now that it was the first.
+But never show it to anyone he said, because then others would see how little training I’d had.
 In trying to sew number two, I had to repeatedly start over.

+When I showed Mr. Bullmann the result, and he tore up the stitching and said: “All over again, that’s not good enough.”
 I pushed my limits, the next should be perfect.

-As I showed Mr. Bullmann my result and he tore the seams up.
-“Do it over again. that’s not good enough.”
+Slowly day by day, I built my collection.
+All caps should be in size 59 cm, my own, and they all got a numbered label.
 The first collection contained 21 pieces most of which are worn by myself.
 The collection has a great sentimental value although there are many mistakes and unusual experiments with shapes and materials.

-After 4 weeks of work and practice, I heard of Deutsche Bahn Railway Germany celebrating 20 years of united Germany with selling creepy cheap train tickets.
-Some of my unpleasantly good friends in Jena planned to take to Lake Garda on holiday.
+After 4 weeks of work and practice, I heard of Deutsche Bahn Railway Germany celebrating 20 years of united Germany with selling cheap train tickets.
+Some of my friends in Jena planned to take to Lake Garda on holiday.
 So I thanked Mr. Bullmann for the stay and my new teachings, and took my leave of Bullani Mützen for the time.
-A few weeks later I was back in Denmark and enrolled to begin at the Copenhagen School of Design and Technology KEA with specialty in Accessories Design, with a very specific type of accessories in mind.
+A few weeks later I was back in Denmark and enrolled to begin at the Copenhagen School of Design and Technology KEA with specialty in Accessories Design, with a very specific type of accessories in mind…

-Wilgart – The personal capmaker from Denmark.
+Wilgart – The last cap maker in Denmark.